rarible/ethereum-example/README.md

 }
 ```

-`sdk.order.fill` takes the `order` object (which we got in the previous step) and the `amount` to buy as arguments, and
+`sdk.order.buy` takes the `order` object (which we got in the previous step) and the `amount` to buy as arguments, and
 returns hash of the  transaction.

 ## Get your own NFT from your current wallet